eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the Regulation.

+[**Add that users will be able to use their wallets at certain relying parties that must, by law, accept them.
+Clause 57 in the regulation.**]

 ### 3.2 EUDI Wallet Providers

 EUDI Wallet Providers are Member States or organisations either mandated or recognised by Member States making the EUDI Wallet available for end Users.
-The terms and conditions of the mandate or recognition are for each Member State to determine.
+The terms and conditions of the mandate or recognition are for each Member State to determine. [**I remainconcerned about this.
+It actively dissuades wallet developers, who will have to seek recognition in each member state.
+It's time to have a single EU-wide certification body, otherwise wallet developers will be reluctant to participate due to the high costs of 27 different certifications.**]

-The EUDI Wallet Providers make available to a User, through an instance of their EUDI Wallet Solution, a combination of several products and Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their EUDI Wallet.
-From a technical viewpoint, this may also imply guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification
+The EUDI Wallet Providers make available to a User, through an instance of their EUDI Wallet Solution, a combination of several products and Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their EUDI Wallet. [**Not really "full control" as the user can only use it at places that are deemed by some 3rd party to be acceptable, and for data sharing that is within certain parameters.
+Better to say "gives the user control over the release of their...**]

+From a technical
+viewpoint, this may also imply guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification